Shakudo-io/webinar/Scaling_machine_learning_with_multi-GPU_RAPIDS/README.md

 These notebooks compare [RAPIDS](https://rapids.ai) on GPU's to conventional Python tools on CPU's and multi-node-multi-GPU [RAPIDS](https://rapids.ai) compared to single-GPU RAPIDS.

-### 1. Scaling out Kmeans from CPU to multi-CPU and multi-GPU
+### 1. # Scale Out Demo: K-means (CPU-to-GPU-to-MNMG)
+This notebook introduces scaling out with RAPIDS and Dask.
+It introduces how Dask works "under the hood" and shows how to modify Python code to leverage RAPIDS and Dask.

 ### 2. GPU compared to CPU